-In the past two years we have awarded almost $50,000 to deserving students.
+In the past three years we have awarded $126,000 to deserving students.

 In addition to checking the Recreation News of The Villages "Daily Sun," you may receive advance notice of upcoming events, as well as news about the club by signing up for email.
-To get on our mailing list or to change an exisiting email address, please contact Roy Ullrich at email@example.com.
+To get on our mailing list or to change an existing email address, please contact Membership Chairman Lou Sasmor at firstname.lastname@example.org or Roy Ullrich at email@example.com

 April 4, 2020 was to be the date of our annual Harold S. Schwartz Music Scholarship auditions, this year to be held in the lobby of the Sharon L. Morse Performing Arts Center, which, in fact, is the former Church on the Square.
 Prior to 2013, this was the venue for our scholarship auditions.

 Your Scholarship Committee had done a yeoman's job in preparing for the auditions, working on the logistics, scheduling people to man the various stations, soliciting judges, notifying candidates, etc. All of this was for naught, of course, once the pandemic hit our community and caused the closure of all entertainment venues.